Over 93% of website traffic today comes in through search engines. And yet 75% of searchers don’t get past the first page in search results?

 Are you being seen?
 Track unique visitors, sessions, page views, etc. (GA)

 Are your keywords and the associated landing pages relevant and high quality?
 And you are attracting the intended audience?
-Track bounce rate, duration and number of pages visited.
+Track bounce rate, duration, and a number of pages visited.
 (GA)

 Which keywords are driving traffic to your website?
 Which keywords are causing impressions without a click?
-View this in search console.
+View this in the Search Console.

 What pages are getting the most traffic?
 View this in Google Analytics.